dbaseqp/Quotient/README.md

 The IP address of the target box should be the IP the scoring engine will use.
 To templatize the IP address, use an underscore `_` in place of the part of the IP address that will be unique per team.
 This is the "Identifier" that you must specify through the Admin UI per team.
 The scoring engine will replace the underscore with the "Identifier" to create the unique target address for each team.
 If the target should use a DNS name, you can specify that by setting `ip` field to the DNS name (which will be used for all checks under the box) or using the `target` field at the individual check level.
 Template the DNS name with an underscore `_` in place of the part of the DNS name that will be unique per team.

+It is recommended to use Quotient with [aweful-dns](https://github.com/wrccdc-org/aweful-dns) running on the same host.

 ```toml
 [[box]]
 name = "web01"